jishnub/SphericalHarmonics.jl/README.md

+# Spherical Harmonics

+This is a fork of an older Julia repository to experiment with spherical harmonics computations.
+The original code was modified to use complex instead of real spherical harmonics.
+We will likely revert back to real spherical harmonics very soon.

+This is still in testing stages, and probably not useful for real development.

+# ORIGINAL README:

 # Associated Legendre Polynomials and Spherical Harmonics Computation for Chemistry Applications

 A Julia module for accurate and efficient computation of associated Legendre polynomials and real spherical harmonics for use in chemistry applications.